The Dark Side of Fashion's Most Divisive Shoe

 In a world centred around aesthetics, Tabi boots can be proof that sometimes what challenges us, is more important than what is simply 'beautiful'.
 I realized, when I looked at myself wearing the Tabis, my negative feelings towards the boots weren’t directed towards the shoe itself.
 My feelings were a projection of how I feared others would see me.
 Sure, the silhouette is unusual, but perhaps people's interpretations of the boot as being unsightly, unfeminine, or even downright ugly, are just a projection of fear of what is unfamiliar in our subconscious closets.
 To some, they might be a fashion taboo.
 But the Tabis are also sexy.
 It explores a part of the body that is rarely put on display in such a striking way.
 Martin Margiela created an iconic business and literal, footprint that was made to challenge the norms of dressing.
 Margiela’s Tabi design, begs the wearer to leave their own strange and unfamiliar cloven-hoof footprint on the world.
 So seldom does fashion really and truly celebrate the challenging, but Margiela’s everlasting boot might just be proof — that what is both cherished and despised too, is the most valuable fashion of all.

-By: Shannon Homan
+Written by Shannon Homan

-Photography by: Casey Tang
+Photographed by Casey Tang

-Set design by Shannon Homan
+Set designed by Shannon Homan